German army reinforcements reach Lithuania amid Ukraine crisis | Law-Order

 "We have proven that we are capable of bringing in forces at short notice from long distance," he told Reuters.
 The Ukraine crisis has prompted the U.S.-led NATO alliance to shore up its presence along its eastern flank in member states, including Lithuania, closer to Russia or Ukraine.

 NATO has set up four multinational battlegroups in Estonia, Lithuania, Latvia and Poland in 2017 after Russia annexed the Crimea region from Ukraine.
-Armed with tanks and numbering over 5,000 troops in total, the battlegroups are set up to act as a tripwire and buy time by holding off any assault until reinforcements arrive.
+With tanks and over 5,000 troops, the battlegroups are set up to act as a tripwire and buy time by holding off any assault until reinforcements arrive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)